Main Article Content

 SARS-CoV-2; Disease immunity; Africans; Natural selection

-The pandemic caused by novel coronavirus SARS-CoV-2 shows its devastating effects all over the world.
+The pandemic caused by Novel Coronavirus SARS-CoV-2 shows its devastating effects all over the world.
 The American and the European countries are the worst-hit by this COVID-19 pandemic.
 However, most of the African countries excepting a few are less affected by this virus as far as the number of cases and deaths are concerned.
-The correspondence highlights explanations that as abnormal haemoglobins HbS and HbC are found to provide immunity to the African populations against infectious diseases such as Plasmodium falciparum malaria.
-Likewise, the possibility of these abnormal haemoglobins offering certain protection against the novel coronavirus infection in these populations needs to be explored.
+The correspondence proposes that just like the abnormal haemoglobins HbS and HbC are found to provide immunity to the African populations against infectious diseases such as Plasmodium falciparum malaria The possibility of these abnormal haemoglobins offering certain protection against the Novel Coronavirus infection in these populations needs to be explored.

 1. Worldometer of COVID-19 Coronavirus pandemic, Available at: https://www.worldometers.info/coronavirus/ (Accessed on 19th May 2020).

 2. Achan, J., Talisuna, A.O., Erhart, A. et al. Quinine, an old anti-malarial drug in a modern world: role in the treatment of malaria.
 Malar J 10, 144 (2011). https://doi.org/10.1186/1475-2875-10-144.

 3. Colyer J. An update on the coronavirus treatment-Hydroxychloroquine and azithromycin continue to show results for patients.
 WSJ, March 29, 2020, Available at: https://www.wsj.com/articles/an-update-on-the-coronavirus-treatment-11585509827 (Accessed on 17th May 2020).